The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 No job equals no house.

-That's Mike Larson, an analyst with Weiss research in a note to clients yesterday.
+That's Mike Larson, an analyst with Weiss Research, in a note to clients yesterday.

-Well, what a formula.
+Wow, what a formula.

 I wonder where this guy went to college.